nathankitchen/owasp-azure-arm/README.md

 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fnathankitchen%2Fowasp-azure-arm%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

+## Usage
+Deploy the ARM template to your Azure subscription, specifying the following:

+   * **Resource Group** - All resources get deployed to the same resource group, and to its location. *NB:* Make sure you deploy to one that supports [Azure Container Instances](https://azure.microsoft.com/en-gb/services/container-instances/) (check [here](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=container-instances)), or the template will fail!*

+   * **Blob Container Name** - The ARM template will automatically provision an [Azure Storage account](https://azure.microsoft.com/en-gb/services/storage/) with a [Blob Container](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) where the results of the ZAP run will be saved, in XML form.
+Defaults to `reports`.

+   * **Target** - The name of the web resource to scan.
+Must begin with http/https.

+   * **Spider Time** - How long (in minutes) ZAP should spend spidering the target for additional content pages.
+ZAP will only spider links to the same domain.
+Defaults to `1`. *(Possible bug that this is not being respected, seems to scan for way longer than this limit)*

+   * **Report name** - The name of the output file.
+This will be an XML document containing the output of the ZAP baseline run.
+You can transform this to be compatible with Azure DevOps as part of a pipeline using [this XSLT file](https://dev.azure.com/francislacroix/_git/CodeShare?path=%2FOWASPBlog%2FOWASPToNUnit3.xslt&version=GBmaster).

 ## Credit
 Based on the work of **Francis Lacroix** over at Microsoft's [Premier Developer Blog](https://devblogs.microsoft.com/premier-developer/azure-devops-pipelines-leveraging-owasp-zap-in-the-release-pipeline/), ported to an ARM template.